Homemade Razor Bump Treatment

 What Causes Razor Bumps?

 Before I show you how to get rid of razor bumps asap, you need to understand how they start in the first place.
 Razor bumps always seem to occur right when you least want them.
-Whether it’s a day at the pool, or a fancy date, bad shaving practices right before these things is usually the culprit.
+Whether it’s a day at the pool or a fancy date, bad shaving practices right before these things is usually the culprit.
 Those annoying red bumps that appear after shaving are your hair follicles screaming for help.

 As I’m sure you’ve noticed, razor bumps are especially common in sensitive areas of the skin.
 This can be the neck area for men, or the bikini area for women.
 It’s all a matter of the quality of your razor and how you treat the area afterward.

 The perfect recipe for razor bumps would be something like this: Shaving your bikini line with a month-old razor using only water and doing it very hard against the direction of hair growth to make sure you got everything.
 Then you head to the gym and do an extra sweaty workout without taking a shower afterwards.

 Everybody (including myself!) is guilty of doing something like this, which creates the perfect environment for your hair follicles to become irritated, thus making the hair grow backwards into your skin, or unable to grow at all.

 Your skin needs to be clean, and it needs to breathe!
 Using the right razor is also super important.
 Did you know that the little lubricating strip on women’s disposable razors are full of harmful chemicals?
-Switching to a razor without a strip, like a safety razor, may tremendously reduce the amount of razor bumps because there won’t be any irritating chemicals leeching into your skin!
+Switching to a razor without a strip, like a safety razor, can tremendously reduce the amount of razor bumps because there won’t be any irritating chemicals leeching into your skin!

-The bikini line can be especially challenging area to shave because it’s usually suffocated by clothes and sweaty skin touching sweaty skin.
+The bikini line can be an especially challenging area to shave because it’s usually suffocated by clothes and sweaty skin touching sweaty skin.
 For this reason, razor bumps are often unavoidable for some women, including me.

 How Long Does Razor Burn Last?
 It Can Vary from Person to Person

 Some people can get away with applying some shaving cream and be totally fine with smooth skin.
 But for most people, that’s a cruel daydream.
 I’ve always envied people like that.
 There was even a period of my life where I would only wear shorts instead of bikini bottoms when I went swimming because I was so self-conscious.

 I tried any kind of razor bump soothing cream I could find at the beauty section of my supermarket.
 Terrible, terrible idea!
 Those traditional creams have notoriously long ingredient lists that do nothing for your ingrown hairs.
 They only hinder your health overall!
 I have an entire clean beauty eBook dedicated to helping you learn.
 And there isn’t much out there for natural razor bump treatments either.
 Until I discovered a hack for how to get rid of razor burn in an hour.
 It seriously changed my life!

 It takes less than a minute for the aspirin to break down.
 Mine only took about 20 seconds.
 Then add in about another tablespoon’s worth of aloe vera gel and swish the mixture around.
 Now you’re ready for application!